 Students failing to display responsible behavior when driving or parking automobiles, motorcycles, or mopeds on school property will lose the privilege of driving and parking on school property.
 Use common sense.
-Driving or parking improperly will result in a \$5.00 fine.
-Continued abuse will result in the vehicle being towed at the owner's expense.
+Continued abuse will result in detention, loss of sign out privileges and/or the vehicle being towed at the owner's expense.
 Students are reminded that they are not allowed in or around automobiles during the school day without the permission of a teacher/supervisor.
-Doing so will result in a minimum of a three day in-school suspension.